 Engagement images can be a lovely way to experience the feel of being in front of the camera before your special wedding celebration, and for me to get to know each bride and groom a little better.
 Engagement sessions are $590 with images presented on a bamboo keepsake USB.

 The package you choose will depend on how much of the day you’d like captured and where the day’s events are happening.
 If you are wishing for both bride and groom preparations, through to the celebrations late into the evening, an 8 to 10-hour package will be for you.
 If you are having a very small number of guests and a more intimate wedding, or you’d just like ceremony, family and bridal portraits, the 2 to 4-hour package will be more suited to you.

 How many images will we receive?

 This depends on the coverage, guest numbers and travel throughout the day, but on average you can expect between 60 and 90 images per hour.

 Most of my wedding images are provided in colour, but I do feel some images are more suited to black and white, so I do include a mix.

 When will we receive our images?

 All final high resolution, edited images will be presented on a crystal keepsake USB and in a digital gallery delivered between 4 and 6 weeks after your wedding day.
-I usually provide 5 or 6 sneak peek images to couples the next day too.
+I usually provide 5 or 6 sneak peek images to couples too.

 Where are you located and will you travel?

-I live at Culcairn, between Albury/Wodonga and Wagga and travel to these regional cities and within 120km from my home in any direction to other surrounding areas is included in the packages.
+I live in Albury.
+Travel within 120km from my home in any direction to other surrounding areas is included in the wedding packages.
 Enquiries are welcome from further afield.